-My favourite place in Malacca is the Jonker Street.
-Jonker Street is located in the centre street of Chinatown.
+My favorite place in Malacca is the Jonker Street.
+Jonker Street is located in the center street of Chinatown.
 Here, you can find lots of fashion, craft, food outlets selling almost anything.
 It feels a lot like the night market in Taiwan.

 When you are in Jonker Street, you must try the famous chicken rice ball stall called Chung Wah.
 Just look at the queue!
 Note that it is selling out so fast that they even have to turn away customers.
 So, be early to avoid disappointment.

 We are traveling with my parents and aunts so we can’t afford to queue for long hours under the hot sun.
 We tried this restaurant called Gu Cheng Chicken Rice instead.
 We regretted the decision later on.